phorton1/Arduino-bilgePumpSwitch/docs/readme.md

     suppressed, or the emergency is state is cleared.
 - PREF_EXTRA_PRIMARY_TIME      seconds    default: 5
-    When the primary bilge pump comes on, this determines a number of seconds (0..254), which it will run minimum, or in addition to the for time which the bilge switch is activated.
+    When the primary bilge pump comes on, this determines a number of seconds (0..255), which it will run minimum, or in addition to the for time which the bilge switch is activated.
 0 disables the features.
 - PREF_EXTRA_PRIMARY_MODE      start/end   default: start
-    This preference determies whether the EXTRA_PRIMARY_TIME starts from the moment the bilge switch turning on is detected (start), turning on the relay in conjunction with the bilge switch, or waiting until the bilge switch goes off (end) before re-engaging the pump with the relay.
-    The pump must go off for 3 seconds before it will be re-engaged if the mode is set to 'end'.
+    **'start'** == the relay is turned on m the moment the bilge switch comes on.
+    **'end'** == the relay is turned after the switch goes off, based on PREF_END_PUMP_RELAY_DELAY
+- PREF_END_PUMP_RELAY_DELAY    0..255   seconds   default 2
+    The number of seconds to delay in 'end' mode after the bilge switch goes off before engaging the relay.
+May be 0.
 - PREF_ALARM  enabled/disabled default: enabled
     turns off the audio alarm permanently and can be used to turn it off in case of program error or